presidentbeef/brat/quickstart.md

 ## Calling a function

-_Parentheses are optional_
+Parentheses are optional, as are commas (sort of).

 {% highlight ruby %}
+greet = { first, last | p "Greetings, ", first, " ", last }

-greet "justin", "collins"
+greet "jane", "moe"

 greet("john", "doe")

-p "hello", " ", "world"
+greet "someone" "else"
 {% endhighlight %}

 You can also use a hash-like notation to automatically pass in a hashtable of values.
 This hashtable will always be assigned to the _last_ parameter in the function.